Transport properties in gapped graphene through magnetic barrier in a laser field: Results and discussion

 In Fig. \ref{fig6}, we plot the conductance as a function of the energy $\varepsilon \ell_B$. {Choosing} different values of width $\frac{d}{\ell_B}$, Fig. \ref{fig6a} reveals that the conductance varies almost exponentially for lower values of $\frac{d}{\ell_B }$, and oscillates when $\frac{d}{\ell_B}$ increases.
 Fig. \ref{fig6b} shows the effect of intensity $\tilde{F}\ell_B^2$ of the laser field on conductance.
 We observe that conductance increases as $\tilde{F}\ell_B^2$ increases, but it vanishes when $\varepsilon \to\delta $.
 Fig. \ref{fig6c} is plotted for different values of frequency $\varpi \ell_B$.
 We notice that the conductance tends to zero when $\varepsilon \ell_B$ is close to $\delta \ell_B$ and the oscillations increase as $\varpi \ell_B$ increases.
-In Fig. \ref{fig6d}, we vary $\delta \ell_B$ to observe that the conductance is always almost zero when $\varepsilon$ tends towards $\delta$.
-Finally, to increase the conductance, it is necessary to increase the number of electrons crossing the barrier, thereby increasing the transmission.
-As we have seen, the transmission increases when the incident energy increases or the barrier width decreases, as well as when the intensity of the laser field decreases or its frequency increases.
+In Fig. \ref{fig6d}, we vary $\delta \ell_B$ to observe that the conductance is always almost zero when $\varepsilon$ tends towards $\delta$. {\bb Ultimately, to enhance conductance, it is essential to augment the quantity of electrons traversing the barrier, consequently elevating transmission.
+As observed, transmission rises with an increase in incident energy or a reduction in barrier width, and it also climbs when the intensity of the laser field decreases or its frequency rises.}

 In Figure \ref{fig7}, the conductance is represented as a function of the energy gap $\delta \ell_B$.
 By choosing three values of incident energy in Fig. \ref{fig7a}, we show that the conductance is maximum at the beginning, then decreases in an oscillatory way towards zero near the value $\delta =\varepsilon $.
 The amplitude increases when incident energy increases as well, exhibiting a {behavior similar} to transmission as we have seen before.
 Fig. \ref{fig7b} shows the effect of width $\frac{d}{\ell_B}$ on the conductance.
 There are always resonance peaks that appear around $\delta \ell_B=3$, the number of oscillations increases with the increase of $\frac{d}{\ell_B}$.
 In Figs. \ref{fig7c} and \ref{fig7d}, we visualize the effect of the laser field parameters on the conductance.
 They show that the amplitude of the conductance increases with the increase in frequency, and decreases when the amplitude increases.